O'Shea Jackson Jr.

 O'Shea Jackson Jr. (born February 24, 1991), also known by the stage name OMG, is an American actor, rapper and songwriter.
-He is the oldest son of Ice Cube and, in his feature film debut, he portrayed his father in the 2015 biopic Straight Outta Compton.
+He is the second born child of Ice Cube and Kimberly Woodruff.
+In his feature film debut, he portrayed his father in the 2015 biopic film Straight Outta Compton.

 Early life

 Jackson was born in Los Angeles, to O'Shea Jackson Sr., better known as Ice Cube, and Kimberly Woodruff.
-Jackson was raised in the San Fernando Valley, and is the oldest of four children.
-He has two younger brothers, Darrell—who is also a rapper—and Shareef, as well as a younger sister, Kareema.
+Jackson was raised in the San Fernando Valley, and is the second child of four children.
+He has an older brother name Darrell, from a previous relationship of Ice Cube’s who is also a rapper—and a younger brother named Shareef, as well as a younger sister, Kareema.
 Like his father, Jackson attended William Howard Taft High School in Woodland Hills, California, from which he graduated in 2009.
 Jackson attended the University of Southern California, where he studied screenwriting, but dropped out to pursue his acting career.

 Career

 Film

 In June 2014, it was announced that Jackson had been cast to portray his father, Ice Cube, in Straight Outta Compton, a biographical film about N.W.A.
 The film was released on August 14, 2015, to positive reviews.
 Jackson is noted for his physical resemblance to his father, which Ice Cube described to Jimmy Kimmel in October 2014 as "spot-on.
 He was born to play the part."

 In 2017, Jackson played Dan Pinto, the Batman-obsessed aspiring screenwriter, landlord and love interest of Aubrey Plaza's character Ingrid Thorburn in the film Ingrid Goes West, with many critics—including the Los Angeles Times, Vulture, and Collider—commenting on his scene-stealing abilities.
 In 2018, Jackson starred in the film Den of Thieves, which also included 50 Cent and Gerard Butler.

 Jackson appears in two May 2019 movies.
 He has a supporting role as Lance in the romantic comedy Long Shot alongside Charlize Theron and Seth Rogen, playing the best friend of Rogen's character.
-In Godzilla: King of the Monsters, he portrays Barnes, the leader of the G-Team, the special military forces group run specializing in battles involving Titans.
+In Godzilla: King of the Monsters, he portrays Barnes, the leader of the G-Team, the special military forces group specializing in battles involving Titans.

 Also in 2019, Jackson co-starred with Michael B. Jordan, Jamie Foxx, and Brie Larson in the drama Just Mercy.
 He portrays Anthony Ray Hinton, who spent 30 years behind bars after being wrongfully convicted of murder.